 For work of value less than £500 Verulam reserves the right to invoice for full payment, and receive full payment of said invoice, before any work commences.

 Any work conducted or time spent advising or consulting with a client after a deposit invoice has been issued, at the clients agreement or request, will be chargeable at standard rates if the client subsequently fails to pay the deposit and cancels the project.

-When work on the Website(s) or mobile app(s) has been completed the final balance of payment is then due in accordance with our terms of payment, stated on the initial estimate and/or each invoice.
-Upon completion, if the Client decides they no longer want the Website or mobile app, or wish to make changes to the website, they are still obliged to pay for all work that has been done. i.e. if the site has been completed, all monies are now due for payment with no exception.
+When work on the Website(s) has been completed the final balance of payment is then due in accordance with our terms of payment, stated on the initial estimate and/or each invoice.
+Upon completion, if the Client decides they no longer want the Website, or wish to make changes to the website, they are still obliged to pay for all work that has been done. i.e. if the site has been completed, all monies are now due for payment with no exception.

 All accounts are payable nett 14 days (unless other prior arrangement has been made) meaning that all monies due to Verulam must be paid within 14 days of completion of work and date of issue of the final invoice.
 Accounts still outstanding 30 days after invoice will be considered ‘in default’ and any client information or services may be suspended.
 Clients with accounts that are ‘in default’ agree to pay all reasonable costs and expenses, including legal fees in enforcing these Terms and Conditions.